endermixxer/learning-javascript/README.md

 npm --version
 ```

-If node is installed, you should see a version number, otherwise you will see
+If node is installed, you should see npm version number, otherwise you will see
 a message indicating the command is not recognized.
 You can install node on
 Windows or Mac, by visiting the [node.js website](https://nodejs.org/en/).
 If you
 are using a ChromeBook, you can install node by running the following commands